 - School Diary

 Parents and care teachers are encouraged to keep in regular contact with each other regarding student progress.

-Located in the main building in Room 1, Student Services provides a range of support for students.
-Parents can contact Student Services regarding attendance and if early dismissal is required by the student.
-The student services team may contact families if they have concerns regarding student notes or signing in or out.
+Located in the main building, Student Services provides a range of support for students.
+Parents are encouraged to contact Student Services regarding attendance and if early dismissal is required by the student.
+The Student Services team may contact families if they have concerns regarding student notes or signing in or out.

 - Sign in and out of school electronically for a variety of accepted reasons.
 This allows the school to accurately monitor school attendance.

 - Book appointments times for a counsellor